nathan-fiscaletti/letstry/README.md

 letstry can be configured using a configuration file.
 The configuration file is located at `~/.letstry/config.json`.

 The config file allows you to specify different editors if you do not use VSCode.
-By default, it is loaded with VSCode.

 **Windows Config Example**

-`$HOME\.letstry\config.json`
+`~/.letstry/config.json`
 ```json
 {
     "default_editor": "vscode",